StepanBakshayev/aws-cloudwatch/README.rst

 There is error reporting addition to exception which is nonsense.
 I take care only for total size of messages and span of batch.

+A concurrency model is threads.
+SDKs from booth sides are blocking.
+I expect modern CPython releases GIL for low-level io operations.

 Tests are excluded from the project.
 It is most API centric and data-transferring.
 I don't regret to skip tests this time.
 (I am lazy to bring up docker, aws, imagine some meaningfully command to run, dive deeper into AWS to use API to check appearance of log on it side).